PDX - YVR

 • Which airlines offer Wi-Fi service onboard planes from Portland to Vancouver?

-Alaska Airlines, Air Canada, American Airlines, and SWISS offer inflight Wi-Fi service on the Portland to Vancouver flight route.
+Alaska Airlines, Air Canada, and Air France offer inflight Wi-Fi service on the Portland to Vancouver flight route.

 • Which aircraft models fly most regularly from Portland to Vancouver?